 - semantic/pragmatic disorder (this affects a child's use of language for social purposes)

-- Central Auditory Processing (CAP) disorder (this affects a child's listening and understanding of language)
+- Auditory Processing Disorder (APD) (this affects a child's listening and understanding of language)

 Parents often want to know why their child is having difficulty learning to understand and/or talk.
 It can be difficult to pinpoint a particular cause.